rlymbur/amazon-vpc-lattice-mcp-server/README.md

 ### Scripts

-- `npm run build`: Build the server
+- `npm run build`: Build the server and set executable permissions
 - `npm run watch`: Watch mode for development
+- `npm test`: Run tests (currently not implemented)

 ## License

-[Add your license information here]
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.